-Explicit Instruction: Teaching that is clear, direct, and step-by-step, including explaining and showing how to do something; "First, I do it, then we do it together, then you do it"
+Explicit Instruction: Teaching that is direct and step-by-step, including explaining and showing how to do something.

 Family: All parents, guardians, and/or caregivers and the student.

 Fluency: Reading with sufficient accuracy, rate, and expression.

 Grapheme: A printed letter or group of letters that represent a sound in a syllable or word.